Open-STEM/XRPUsersGuide/course/introduction.rst

 -------------------------

-In addition to the supplied languages for the robot, users can program the robot using other standard tools such as C and C++ using various IDEs like Visual Studio Code.
+In addition to the supplied languages for the robot, users can program the robot using other standard tools such as C, C++ and WPILib using various IDEs like the Arduino IDE and Visual Studio Code.
 VS Code has several plugins specially designed to support Python programming and the Raspberry Pi Pico, which is the hardware that powers the XRP.